 Imagine yourself, 11th grade, standing in front of 10,000 people in a Las Vegas Conference Hall.
 That was how Anna Nixon was putting the lessons Nan taught her into practice.
 Autodesk, impressed by Anna's work, invited her to speak at XSummit, their annual Design and Experience Conference.

-After I was invited to Autodesk University Conference as part of the CEO keynote - 10,000 people, a huge stage.
+After XSummit, I was invited to Autodesk University Conference as part of the CEO's keynote in front of 10,000 people, on a huge stage.
 I focused on what Nan had taught me.
-I did really well.
+And I did really well.
 From there I was invited to speak at a conference organized by Audi in Germany !

 Nan is my speech mentor.
 I feel her at my shoulder every time I give a speech.
 I try to share what she taught.
-This summer it helped our intern group give an awesome presentation to company executives.What Nan and I achieved together comes to me every time I stand up to speak.
+This summer I coached our intern group to give an awesome presentation to company executives.What Nan and I achieved together comes to me every time I stand up to speak.

 COACHING SUCCESS STORIES

 • Nan worked with the youngest partner in a leading consulting firm to help him become more confident and assert more of his initiatives internally.
 She helped him build relationships with CEOs of major foundations and President Obama’s Secretary of Education.

 • Engaged by a technology industry leader to coach a team on communications, relationship building and leadership skills.
 Within a year all team members had been promoted.